Toasted Ravioli (Crispy, Golden & Easy)

 Serving Suggestions

-Pair with Italian Bread and a side of Green Salad for a light meal.
+Pair with Italian Bread and a side of Classic Southern Garden Salad for a light meal.

-Works perfectly as a starter for Lasagna or Chicken Parmesan night.
+Works perfectly as a starter for a Lasagna or Chicken Parmesan night.

 For a party platter, mix cheese and meat ravioli and serve with a trio of sauces — marinara, Alfredo, and pesto.